hero

 Phone sensor data in the dashboard.

-When setting up your phone as a device, a Thing with a similar name is created in the Arduino IoT Cloud.
+When setting up your phone as a device, a Thing with a similar name is created in the Arduino Cloud.
 It can not be programmed as a regular device.

 Background Mode

 Now that you've got access to your phone's data, you can also enable the background mode.
-This will allow your phone to continue streaming data to the cloud, even though the app is not being used.
+This will allow your phone to continue streaming data to the Cloud, even though the app is not being used.

 The exception is your microphone, this one is always disabled in background mode, for data privacy reasons.